tinacms/tina.io/content/docs/introduction/tina-init.md

 ## Adding Tina

-We created a quick way to bootstrap a Tina application to show the power of visual editing, from your terminal enter the following command:
+We created a quick way to bootstrap a Tina application to show the power of visual editing; from your terminal, enter the following command:

 ```bash,copy
 npx @tinacms/cli@latest init